ngtcp2/ngtcp2/doc/source/programmers-guide.rst

 very useful to enable debug logging by setting logging function to :member:`ngtcp2_settings.log_printf` field.  ngtcp2 library relies on the timestamp fed from application.
-The initial timestamp must be passed to ``initial_ts`` field in nanosecond resolution.  ngtcp2 cares about the difference from that initial value.
+The initial timestamp must be passed to :member:`ngtcp2_settings.initial_ts` field in nanosecond resolution.  ngtcp2 cares about the difference from that initial value.
 It could be any timestamp which increases monotonically, and actual value does not matter.

 :type:`ngtcp2_transport_params` contains QUIC transport parameters which is sent to a remote endpoint during handshake.
 All fields must